How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Don’t forget to brand your blog on your About Me page!
 Here’s something that will help you write it:

-Every blog needs to have three key legal pages on its site, easily found by blog visitors.
+When starting a blog, you need to factor in some budget for legal protections.
+Every blog requires three key legal pages on the site, easily found by blog visitors.

 Mine are in the footer of this site, a location where many sites have this information.